Generally, for any programming language, to run your application you need to create some kind of package (npm

 So, how do we set those environment variables?
 These are the steps:

-If you are not using Travis and want to use GitHub Webhook to trigger build, then you can use RegistryPackageEvent.
+.
 This could be useful if you are using for example Jenkins, OpenShift or Kubernetes and want to trigger deployment every time your package is published or updated in GitHub Package Registry.
+Words of Caution

 One thing you should keep in mind when using GitHub Package Registry is that you can't delete packages that you push to registry.
 This is so that you don't break projects that depend on your package.
 You can request package deletion from GitHub Support, but you should not count on them actually deleting anything.